carpentries-incubator/scons-novice/episodes/07-functions.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Write Makefiles that use functions to match and transform sets of files.
+- Write SConstruct that use functions to match and transform sets of files.

 ::::::::::::::::::::::::::::::::::::::::::::::::::